-In this work, a multi-phase, non-isothermal, fully three-dimensional CFD model of a micro PEM fuel cell with serpentine gas flow channels is presented.
+In this work, a multi-phase, non-isothermal, fully three-dimensional CFD model of a micro PEM fuel cell with nature inspired flow field designs has been developed.
+The design inspired from the existed biological fluid flow patterns in the leaf.
 The model accounts for detailed species mass transport, heat transfer in the solids as well as in the gases, potential losses in the gas diffusion layers and membrane, electrochemical kinetics, and the transport of water through the membrane.